-Thirteen species of flies were detected at the HO site.
-Two are endemic species of fruit flies (family Tephritidae).
-Eight species are non-indigenous and have been common in previous monitoring samples.
-The status of three species of flies collected was unknown.
+Seventeen species of flies were detected at the HO site, only one that is native to Hawai'i.
+An endemic species of fruit fly (Trupanea cratericola (Grimshaw)) was abundant on Dubautia.

+The eleven non-indigenous species had been collected in previous monitoring samples.
+The status of five species of flies collected was unknown.